This dry brine turkey recipe is THE BOMB. Dry brining is so much easier than a wet brine and the herb butter under the skin takes this over the top!

 In this particular herb butter I used shallots, garlic, orange & lemon zest, sea salt, and lots of fresh rosemary and thyme.

-Side note: Using herb butter makes THE BEST GRAVY EVER.
+Side note: Using herb butter in your Thanksgiving turkey makes THE BEST GRAVY EVER.

-Once you get it all mixed together, dump it out onto a piece of parchment paper.
+Once you get the butter and herbs/seasonings all mixed together, dump it out onto a piece of parchment paper.

 Prepping a turkey is like prepping a really big chicken.
 There’s not that much difference, really.